-161. The Monitor shall be an agent of the Court and shall be subject to the supervision and
+The Monitor shall be an agent of the Court and shall be subject to the supervision

-1 orders of this Court, consistent with this Agreement.
-The Monitor shall only have the duties, 2 responsibilities and authority conferred by this Agreement.
-The Monitor shall not, and is not intended to, 3 replace or take over the role and duties of the Mayor, City Council, Commission, Chief of Police or the 4 Inspector General.
-In order to monitor and report on the City's and the Department's implementation of 5 each substantive provision of this Agreement, the Monitor shall conduct the reviews specified in 6 paragraph 162 and such additional reviews as the Monitor deems appropriate.
-At the request of the 7 DOJ or the City, based on the Monitor's reviews, the Monitor may make recommendations to the 8 parties regarding measures necessary to ensure full and timely implementation of this Agreement.
-9 10 162.
-In order to monitor and report on the City and Department's implementation of this 11 Agreement, the Monitor shall, subject to paragraph 163 and paragraphs 165 through 171: 12 13 between six and twelve months following implementation of TEAMS II and at a.
-14 least annually thereafter, conduct a review of the use of TEAMS II by the LAPD, the 15 Inspector General, and the Police Commission and its staff; 16 17 b. regularly review and evaluate the quality and timeliness of the specified audits, 18 sting audits, and audits conducted by LAPD or the Inspector General under paragraphs 19 125, 126, 133, 134, and 140; and 20 21 regularly review appropriate samples of (i) Categorical and Non-Categorical c.
-22 Use of Force investigations, adjudications and related disciplinary and non-disciplinary 23 actions; and (ii) Complaint Form 1.28 investigations, adjudications and related 24 disciplinary and non-disciplinary actions (focusing, in particular, on those involving 25 alleged uses of excessive force, false arrests or improper stops, improper searches or 26 seizures, discrimination or retaliation); and motor vehicle and pedestrian stop data 27 -73-28 collected pursuant to paragraphs 104 and 105.
+- 57. In order to monitor and report on the City and Department's implementation of this Agreement, the Monitor shall, subject to paragraph 163 and paragraphs 165 through 171: - a. between six and twelve months following implementation of TEAMS II and at least annually thereafter, conduct a review of the use of TEAMS II by the LAPD, the Inspector General, and the Police Commission and its staff; - b. regularly review and evaluate the quality and timeliness of the specified audits, sting audits, and audits conducted by LAPD or the Inspector General under paragraphs 125, 126, 133, 134, and 140; and - c. regularly review appropriate samples of (i) Categorical and Non-Categorical Use of Force investigations, adjudications and related disciplinary and non-disciplinary actions; and (ii) Complaint Form 1.28 investigations, adjudications and related disciplinary and non-disciplinary actions (focusing, in particular, on those involving alleged uses of excessive force, false arrests or improper stops, improper searches or seizures, discrimination or retaliation); and motor vehicle and pedestrian stop data collected pursuant to paragraphs 104 and 105.